 by Cherice Bock, Editor

-Cherice Bock is the editor of Whole Terrain for Volume 22: Trust and Volume 23: Breaking Bread.
-She is pursuing her PhD in environmental studies at Antioch University New England.
+Cherice Bock is the current editor of Whole Terrain.
+She is a PhD candidate in environmental studies at Antioch University New England.
 With a BA in psychology and a Master of Divinity, Bock’s varied background and interests bring a unique angle to Whole Terrain.
-She teaches undergraduate and masters students in religion, creation care, writing, and interdisciplinary courses at George Fox University in Oregon, and she also runs the campus community garden.
-Bock received a Re:Generate Fellowship through Wake Forest School of Divinity in 2015, and is a 2016 GreenFaith Fellow.
-She believes literature, the arts, and spirituality can be avenues for connection between individuals and our world, aligning our inward and outward landscapes and producing deep conviction that can lead to active, holistic justice for our planet.
+She teaches at Portland Seminary in Oregon, and she also runs a campus community garden.
+Bock believes literature, the arts, and spirituality can be avenues for connection between individuals and our world, aligning our inward and outward landscapes and producing deep conviction that can lead to active, holistic justice for our planet.